-Children, adolescents and adults with Congenital Heart Defects (CHD) require lifelong congenital cardiology care.
-Due to improved pediatric medical care and the success of surgical repairs, 90% of infants diagnosed with a CHD are living to adulthood.
-While the longevity and quality of life for children and adults living with a CHD has improved; these individuals and their families face a lifelong risk of health problems, disability and early death.
+Children, adolescents and adults with congenital heart defects (CHD) require lifelong congenital cardiology care.
+Due to impove pediatric medical care and the success of surgical repairs, 90% of infants diagnosed with a CHD are living to adulthood.
+While the longevity and quality of life for children and adults living with a CHD has improved, these individuals and their families face a lifelong risk of health problems, disability and early death.

 CHD is a lifelong condition that requires specialized care.
-Annually, approximately 1 in 110 babies are born with a congenital heart defect (CHD).
+Annually, approximately 1 in 110 babies are born with a CHD.
 Following surgery, the oft-used words of "fixed" or "repaired" lead to the false assumption that surgery corrected the CHD.
-Children, youth and adults with CHD are more likely to report worse health overall.
-Lifelong care is important to address nutritional needs, exercise, intellectual disabilities and many cardiac specific risk factors.
+Children, youth and adults with a CHD are more likely to report worse health overall.
+Lifelong care is important to address nutritional needs, exercise, intellectual disabilities and many cardiac-specific risk factors.
 Experts advise that anyone with a CHD should see a physician with advanced training in CHD care at least once in their life.
 Physicians that specialize in CHD have advanced training in this area and are better able to recognize health issues associated with the CHD.
 Individuals with more complex CHDs should visit a CHD specialist every two years because CHD heart problems are different than other cardiology problems.

 Care Considerations Across the Lifespan

-Transitioning hearts: Beginning to take responsibility for your own (heart) health and wellbeing is an important step for all children.
-Guidance is available to support children in taking the first steps in communicating with physicians and other care providers, to youth making your own appointment, to young adults owning their transition plan and identifying the providers in their adult care team.
+Youth and Transitioning Hearts: Beginning to take responsibility for their own (heart) health and wellbeing is an important step for all children.
+Guidance is available to support children in taking the first steps in communicating with physicians and other care providers, to youth making their own appointments, to young adults owning their transition plan and identifying the providers in their adult care team.
 Experts have found that less than half of adolescents with CHD had parents who discussed their child's transition to adult care with providers, which could contribute to the large percentage of CHD patients who do not transfer to adult care.

-Youth and adult hearts: Staying in both primary care and congenital cardiology care is critical for youth and adults living with a CHD.
-As people born with congenital heart defects age, there are a variety of occurring issues that are not often well understood.
-Recognizing and being aware of these issues are crucial for healthy lifelong care for adults living with CHD.
-While many people will feel well, your medical team needs to work with you to maintain your health, monitor for secondary conditions, such as arrhythmias, that may develop over time and plan future interventions such as valve replacements in conjunction with your ambitions for college and career ambitions and all stages of life.
+Adult Hearts: Staying in both primary care and congenital cardiology care is critical for individuals living with a CHD.
+As people born with CHDs age, there are a variety of occurring issues that are not often well understood.
+Recognizing and being aware of these issues are crucial for healthy lifelong care for adults living with CHDs.
+While many people will feel well, their medical team needs to work with them to maintain health, monitor for secondary conditions (such as arrhythmias) that may develop over time, and plan future interventions such as valve replacements in conjunction with college and career ambitions and all stages of life.
 Although there may be episodes of intense health needs, individuals with CHD can expect, with proper care, to have a job and live a full, active life.

-Resources and supports are also available to guide your decisions as you think about your vocational/career path and family planning as well as overall lifestyle choices.
+Resources and support are also available to guide your decisions as you think about your vocational/career path and family planning as well as overall lifestyle choices.

 Reproductive Health in Young Women with Congenital Heart Defects